-Plane stress and plane strain problems are an important subclass of general threedimensional problems.
+Plane stress and plane strain problems are an important subclass of general threedimensional stress and strain problems.
 The tutorials in this lesson demonstrate:

-- Solving planar stress concentration problems. - Evaluating potential inaccuracies in the solutions. - •Using the various ANSYS 2D element formulations.
+- ♦ Solving planar stress concentration problems. - ♦ Evaluating potential inaccuracies in the solutions. - ♦ Using the various ANSYS 2D element formulations.